1,000+ Opportunities

 To do this, you’ll need to bring:** * An official tax ID (Social Security number or an employer ID) * A property deed or lease agreement to

-Based on current listing details, eligibility includes: Agricultural producers in Pennsylvania, including urban farmers.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agricultural producers in Pennsylvania, including urban farmers.
+Confirm the full requirements in the official notice before applying.